connect2brain/mtms/docs/source/markdown/installation-guide.md

 * [Follow latest robostack instructions for installation](https://robostack.github.io/GettingStarted.html#__tabbed_1_2):

-  * Install Anaconda (Robostack recommends Miniforge installation)
+  * Install Miniforge
-  * **Note**: After reinstalling with Miniforge the ROS environment worked properly on Windows 11
   * Do not install Python separately and make sure there are no entries to PATH (could be a source of bugs during installation/building)
   * Remove default anaconda channels

     * might need to edit .condarc files to get rid of them
-  - Run the commands from the instructions
+  - Run the commands from the RoboStack instructions

 #### Clone repositories
+Clone all repositories into `C:\Users\<username>`:
 * Clone latest tms-robot-control to `C:\Users\<username>` (https://github.com/biomaglab/tms-robot-control)
 * Clone latest mtms software to `C:\Users\<username>` (https://github.com/connect2brain/mtms)
   * `git clone --recurse-submodules` to automatically clone latest invesalius3 as well